puppeteer/puppeteer/docs/api.md

 #### response.statusText()
 - returns: <[string]>

-Contains the status text of the response (e.g. usually a "OK" for a success).
+Contains the status text of the response (e.g. usually an "OK" for a success).

 #### response.text()
 - returns: <[Promise]<[string]>> Promise which resolves to a text representation of response body.